mincong-h/java-examples/cli/README.md

 - Options can be grouped.
 For example, server options or marketplace options.
 - Package name is resolved before running effective commands.
 - The command is always executed using package ID.

+### Package

+- Remote package: package stored in remote and can be downloaded.
+- Local package: package started in local.
+(TODO: how to distinguish local-stored and local-used packages?)

+## Unclear

+What're operations:

+- purge:
+- remove:
+- uninstall:

 [commons-cli]: https://github.com/apache/commons-cli